Tech-at-DU/Titanic-Dataset-Tutorial/P02-Titanic-Dataset/content.md

 ---
-title: "Titanic Mean, Median, and Mode"
+title: "Describing the Titanic—Mean, Median, and Mode"
 slug: titanic-mean-median-mode
 ---